-Nicaraguan President seeks another term, this time with wife as VP
+Nicaraguan President wins fourth term, with wife as VP

 Some opposition lawmakers have been kicked out of the electoral process and international monitors had initially been told to stay home during these elections, prompting an international outcry.

-In September, a bill in the U.S. Congress dubbed the Nica Act was introduced that would block American loans to Nicaragua unless it took "effective steps to hold free, fair, and transparent elections, and for other purposes."
+In September, a bill in the US Congress dubbed the NICA Act was introduced that would block American loans to Nicaragua unless it took "effective steps to hold free, fair, and transparent elections, and for other purposes."

-Ortega has allowed the Organization of American States and other unnamed international groups to have a limited role in overseeing Sunday's election, the Nicaraguan Embassy in Washington said.
+Ortega allowed the Organization of American States and other unnamed international groups to have a limited role in overseeing Sunday's election, the Nicaraguan Embassy in Washington said.

+But that didn't convince critics, including the US State Department, which said on Monday that the Nicaraguan government had "degraded the legitimacy of the election."

+"In advance of the elections," the State Department said, "the Nicaraguan government sidelined opposition candidates for president, limited domestic observation at the polls and access to voting credentials, and took other actions to deny democratic space in the process."